Plans & Pricing

 The easiest and most obvious way is to ensure a substantial online presence.
 According to the ABA 2020 Tech Report, only 14% of solos say their firms have marketing budgets, compared to 63% from firms with 10-49 lawyers.
 Considering the importance of a web presence, solos still lag far behind firms of other sizes: in 2020, only 59% of solos had a firm website, while over 95% of respondents in all other firm sizes report having a firm website.
 To go a step further, just 5% of solos utilize outside consultants for things like site design, search engine optimization, and social media13.

 With a well-designed website, Google presence, focus on search engine optimization, and even a social media presence (including LinkedIn, Meta, Instagram, TikTok, etc.), lawyers can catapult themselves forward and ensure that clients are able to easily find their practice and reach out.
-Such changes have pushed many firms forward and increased their visibility and client acquisition potential.
+Such changes have pushed many firms forward, increasing their visibility and client acquisition potential.

-Don’t be alarmed if you’re not famous yet, though.
-Outside of a website and web presence, attorneys who have provided online legal services or products find much success in appealing to new and existing clients.
+Don't worry if you're not well-known yet.
+Beyond having a website and online presence, attorneys who offer legal services or products online often find great success in attracting both new and existing clients.
 With the advent of productizing legal services, personalized offerings, the explosion of personal development, and do-it-yourself solutions, lawyers are well suited to offer online products to serve their clientele.
 This might mean document generation services (Doss Docs, Snug), form templates, webinars, etc. These serve as a great way to share knowledge, market services, and acquire new clients.

-As technology continues to evolve and younger generations enter the legal field (both as clients as attorneys), online services and products– as well as the radically different marketing and sales strategies they require–will be integral to the success of every SME and solo practice.
-This is especially true for those who don’t have the reputation or expansive networks that large firms often rely on to acquire new clients.
+As technology continues to evolve and younger generations enter the legal field (both as clients as attorneys), online services and products–as well as the radically different marketing and sales strategies they require–will be integral to the success of every SME and solo practice.
+This is especially true for those who don’t have an established reputation or expansive networks that large firms often rely on to acquire new clients.

-Online marketing and business development efforts may look like building an online legal product or service or an extensive social media following–each marketing to the ideal clientele–instead of relying on billboards, expensive sponsorships, cold emails, or a finite network.
+Online marketing and business development efforts can include creating an online legal product or service or building a strong social media presence—each tailored to attract the ideal clientele—rather than relying on billboards, costly sponsorships, cold emails, or a limited network.

 "It's just as crucial for law firms to invest in digital marketing as it is for e-commerce stores.
 There are thousands of potential clients out there typing legal questions into Google—questions that you could be answering on your website.
 And that’s just the tip of the iceberg.” ~Amy Catley, Forbes Councils Member

-Digital tools allow attorneys to provide exceptional, personalized, and high-quality service to clients.
-Today, finding exceptional legal software is monumentally important for attorneys to meet these goals, all while bettering their own practice and profitability.
-To further compete with large law firms, providing such services for cost-effective value is paramount.
-This can be achieved through alternative fee arrangements, such as flat fees and fee caps.
+Digital tools empower attorneys to deliver exceptional, personalized, and high-quality service to clients.
+In today’s legal landscape, investing in top-tier legal software is crucial for achieving these goals while also enhancing practice efficiency and profitability.
+To remain competitive with larger firms, offering cost-effective legal services is essential.
+This can be accomplished through alternative fee arrangements, such as flat fees and fee caps.

 Sign up for our newsletter to receive more data-driven insights and resources like this!